JsonBoolCompact¶

 - Returns

-if string allocation throws an exception. - Exception safety: Strong guarantee (no state changes on failure).
+HAKKA_JSON_INTERNAL_ERRORif string allocation throws an exception. - Exception safety: Strong guarantee (no state changes on failure).

 - Returns